Transcendence and linear relations of $1$-periods: Filtration by Degree

-\item The abelian category $d_1\MMNeff(k,\Q)$ can be described as the diagram category in the sense of Nori, see \cite[Theorem~7.1.13]{period-buch}, defined by the diagram with vertices $(C,D)$ with $C$ a smooth affine curve and $D$ a collection of points on $C$ and edges given by morphisms of pairs together with singular cohomology as a representation. \end{enumerate} \end{thm}
+\item The abelian category $d_1\MMNeff(k,\Q)$ can be described as the diagram category in the sense of Nori (see \cite[Theorem~7.1.13]{period-buch}), defined by the diagram with vertices $(C,D)$, where $C$ is a smooth affine curve and $D$ a collection of points on $C$, and edges given by morphisms of pairs together with singular cohomology as a representation. \end{enumerate} \end{thm}

-\section{Non-effective motives}
+\section{Non-effective Motives}

 The full category of motives is constructed from the category of effective motives by inverting the \emph{Lefschetz motive}

 We explain the construction.